adrian77792/CV/README.md

 - *Slack Community*: Offered invaluable support and feedback throughout the development process.

+- *New City College – Andre Beckley*: Provided crucial support in correctly completing the project and offered valuable guidance on the documentation, which plays an essential role in the overall success of the project.

 📌 *© 2025 Adrian Szmajewski - All rights reserved.*